omermohammed-hub/ecommerce-data-analytics/documentation/business_insights.md

 - Discounting
 - Individual product margins

-The objective should be to improve profitability while protecting products and customers that continue to generate strong demand.
+The objective would be to improve profitability while protecting products and customers that continue to generate strong demand.

 ---